lanl-aea/waves/docs/tutorial_00_scons.rst

       :start-after: marker-4
       :end-before: marker-5

-The following line adds the help messages for the command-line build variables to the project help message displayed wheen running ``scons -h``.
+The following line adds the help messages for the command-line build options to the project help message displayed wheen running ``scons -h``.
 The help messages are added to the construction environment, so this line must come after the construction environment instantiation.